jet-huang/BeAMicroservice/README.md

 ![image](https://user-images.githubusercontent.com/24413042/189153555-6a79efe6-935c-4075-97af-f7b8fcc1f1fa.png)

 ## How to run it locally
+- Clone this repository.
-Go to each directory in order to run all containers needed for this demo.
+- Go to each directory sequentially to run all containers needed for this demo.

 ### BEFORE YOU START
 - DOWNLOAD required images from: